Saramohamed13/Gym-Management-System/README.md

     - Allows the user to update information for a specific coach.
 - *Delete a Coach:*
     - Enables the user to delete a coach from the system.
-    - - * Get All Coachs:*
+- * Get All Coaches:*
-    - Displays a list of all active Coachs.
+    - Displays a list of all active Coaches.

 **Memberships**
 - *Add a New Membership:*